seed-rs/seed-rs.org/crate/guides/0.7.0/attributes.md

 # C!

 - Macro `C!` accepts all items that implement trait [ToClasses](https://github.com/seed-rs/seed/blob/3134d21c6fcb2383685885687fe2a7610fb2ff74/src/virtual_dom/to_classes.rs).
 - If you use multiple `C!` invocations in one element, then the classes will be merged.
+(This rule is valid for all attributes.)

 `ToClasses` is implemented for `String` and `&str`, references and containers `Option` and `Vec`.